Donna Parker: Main characters

 Donna Parker is a 13, 14, and eventually 15-year-old girl living with her family in Summerfield, a small town located two hours from New York City.
 She is a pretty girl with dark hair and brown eyes.

 Donna is an excellent student who excels at English.
 She regularly receives A's on her report card, serves on class committees, and in Special Agent joins the editorial team of the Summerfield Junior High newspaper, which is called “Sum-it-Up.”
 She is a popular student with both teachers and peers.

 Calm, loyal, and understanding, Donna is prone to worry about events outside of her control.
 She is quick to help people and is usually polite.

-She is responsible but often receives lectures from her mother on everything, from eating a healthy breakfast, to being more compassionate to others.
+She is responsible but often receives lectures from her mother on various topics, such as eating a healthy breakfast or more compassionate to others.

 Donna also regularly lectures her younger brother on his speech, grammar, and behavior.

 Fredricka (Ricky) West is Donna's best friend.
 Ricky and Donna are quite different but have a close bond.
 Red-haired and freckled, Ricky is dreamy, romantic, and melodramatic.
 She is also a good student and has a passion for acting and drama.

 Though Ricky and Donna are close, as they grow up, they begin to go their separate ways more often, especially when they clash about how they like to spend their free time in Special Agent and Takes a Giant Step.

 Grace Parker is Donna's mother.
 She was a schoolteacher and is now a full-time homemaker.
 She is social, patient, and caring.
 She tends to lecture Donna but also is a good shoulder for Donna to cry on.

 She is an excellent cook who enjoys playing cards, reading, and socializing with friends and through her discussion groups.
 She is a wonderful seamstress and regularly sews Donna beautiful clothes and dresses.

 Sam Parker is Donna's father.
 He is a salesman and has an excellent sense of humor.
 He likes to tease Donna, especially about boys.
 He is always very proud of Donna and her achievements.

 James (Jimmy) Parker is Donna's younger brother.
 He is outgoing, playful, and active.
 He is good at sports and loves baseball, basketball, and football, and he plays noisy "war" games that annoy Donna.
 He also makes fun of and teases Donna.
 His best friend is Skipper Gray, who lives next door to the Parkers.